 Body weight training is another means of training and exercising using the body as the primary resistance, these exercises are also very rewarding and do increase strength and enhance muscle growth of both upper and lower body.

-Weight training's history goes back many centuries even over millennia as far back as ancient Greece and beyond to ancient Persia where gymnasiums with workout and bath facilities were common in some areas of the Persian Empire.
+Weight training's history goes back many centuries even over millennia as far back as ancient Greece and Persia where gymnasiums with workout and bath facilities were common in some areas of both Empires.

 Health, and athletic strength were highly prized and sought after in these advanced cultures.
 Ancient Greek Warriors and athletes often lifted selected stones as resistance, as a result some of these athletes became immortalized in stone themselves!